-In the case of wildfires threatening critical infrastructures, besides population in general, also authorities need to be engaged in prevention and wildfire fighting.
+In the case of wildfires threatening critical infrastructures, besides population in general, also authorities, landlords or field activities people, need to be engaged in prevention, wildfire fighting and later recovery of the terrain.
 So, different channels and reference actors should be involved for effective action.

-The following table summarizes the customization strategy to setup a communication network between different actors involved in preventing or fighting wildfires around critical infrastructures, based on the Portuguese National Plan for the Defence of Forest Against Wildfires.
+Table 10 summarizes the customization strategy to setup a communication network between different actors involved in preventing or fighting wildfires around critical infrastructures, based on the Portuguese National Plan for the Defence of Forest Against Wildfires.